m-kovalsky/ModelAutoBuild/README.md

 2.)
 Open the ModelAutoBuild.xlsx file.

 3.)
 Populate the columns in each of the tabs, following the instructions within the notes shown on the header rows.
-Close the Excel file.
+Close the Excel file when finished.

 4.)
 Open [Tabular Editor](https://tabulareditor.com/ "Tabular Editor") and create a new model (File -> New Model).